 Following are the add-ons i highly recommend:

-- Cookie AutoDelete: Automatically manages cookies and web storage, helping to prevent tracking and improving privacy.
+- Cookie AutoDelete: Automatically manages cookies and some web storage, helping to prevent tracking and improving privacy.

 - CSS Exfil Protection: Helps to prevent attackers from stealing data by exploiting Cascading Style Sheets (CSS)

 - Neat URL: Removes many tracking and other (mostly) unnecessary parameters from links, such as the